ruckus/neo4j_sandbox/README.md

 ```

 Now we want to populate Neo4j with data from the database.
 This PHP script will connect to Postgres and create the nodes and friendships.

+The Postgres connection credentials are set as:

+`host=localhost dbname=neo4j_sandbox user=postgres`

+If these are not valid for your machine update them in `db_connect.php`.

 ```bash
 $ php populate_neo.php